l3r8yJ/phi-reducer/README.md

 ### - TBD

+if you want to try to play with it, do [this](https://www.l3r8y.ru/2023/02/24/how-to-coq) before getting started

 ### How to contribute
 Build pdf and latex, do it carefully, Makefile is still not very good.